 Final Thoughts: Is DXM Safe?

 However, this doesn’t mean DXM is safe to use.
-In low doses as a cough-suppressant, DXM has shown very minimal side effects and low level of risk.
-In higher, psychoactive doses, there are many negative side-effects associated with DXM use.
+In low doses as a cough suppressant, DXM has shown very minimal side effects and a low level of risk.
+In higher, psychoactive doses, there are many negative side effects associated with DXM use.

 It can lead to hyperthermia, loss of consciousness, lowered inhibition, and increased risk of self-inflicted or external harm.